-In general, a Self-Directed IRA LLC may be funded by a transfer from another IRA account or through a Self-Directed IRA Rollover from an eligible defined contribution plan.
+In general, a Self-Directed IRA may be funded by a transfer from another IRA account or through a Self-Directed IRA Rollover from an eligible defined contribution plan.
 Eligible defined contribution plans include qualified 401(k) retirement plans under Internal Revenue Code Section 401(a), 403(a), 403(b), and governmental 457(b) plans.

 What is the most Common Way to Fund a Self-Directed IRA?